 3. Create Employee Resource Groups (ERGs)

-ERGs are employee-led groups that support underrepresented workers (e.g., women, LGBTQ+, people of color, veterans).
-They provide a safe space for sharing experiences and driving change.
+Employee Resource Groups, or ERGs, are employee-led groups that support and help build a workplace community for underrepresented groups of workers (e.g., women, LGBTQ+, people of color, veterans).
+These groups provide a safe space for sharing experiences, reducing feelings of isolation, providing feedback and concerns to leadership, and building a cultural awareness and understanding.

 Actionable Steps:

-• Encourage ERG formation – Offer funding and executive sponsors.
+• Encourage ERG formation – Offer funding, executive sponsors, and a clear path to formation.

-• Promote ERG events – Highlight their work in company meetings and newsletters.
+• Promote ERG events – Highlight ERG/BRG events in company communications.

 Why It Works:

-Employees in companies with ERGs report higher job satisfaction and a stronger sense of belonging (McKinsey).
+Employees working in companies with ERGs report higher job satisfaction and a stronger sense of belonging (McKinsey).

 4. Foster Open Communication & Feedback